guynikan/schepta/packages/factories/react/README.md

 # @schepta/factory-react

-React factory for Spectra.
+React factory for schepta.
 Provides `FormFactory` component for rendering forms from JSON schemas in React applications.

 ## Installation